 What do all the super successful videos we’ve featured in this article so far have in common?
 They each include an excellent soundtrack.
 Background music for your video is a great way to set the mood in your video, whether you want it to be inspiring like the Kosan Go Travel Dress, fun and quirky like the COOLEST COOLER, or unapologetically funky like the Pivo.

-Music adds an extra layer of context to your video, grabbing ears along with eyes.
+Music adds an extra layer of context to your video, grabbing ears along with eyes (read more on how to set audio levels here).
 It also helps your video sound more professional, which can improve a viewer’s trust in your project and in you.

 Take a listen to how this video presenting an art book called, A Compendium of Witches brilliantly uses music to create a mystical feel that perfectly matches the theme of the project.
 This unique and powerful video has helped its creator, Natasa Ilincic, raise far more than her initial funding request.

 Offering creative people excellent background music for their videos is our special project.
 We work directly with talented artists to bring you tons of great music in a wide variety of genres, including a growing selection of corporate music.
-For a low monthly or yearly subscription, you can access our entire music library.
+You can access our entire music library with a single subscription.
 That means unlimited stock music for all your Kickstarter projects.

 We give you the music to fund your dreams!
 (Unless that dream is to create a watercolor cat calendar.
 That’s been done!)